 One of the lesser-known and more catastrophic aspects of flying RC airplanes is the dreaded stall.
 So what causes an airplane stall?
 Many new pilots don’t realize such a thing exists and it’s very common for even the most experienced pilots to not fully understand how a stall occurs.
 A stall can happen even if your thrust-to-weight ratio is greater than 1:1 and a stall doesn’t mean that your aircraft has stopped moving forward rather, your wings have stopped producing lift.

 “I don’t know what happened.
 It just stalled and I lost control.” ~ many rc pilots

 What is an airplane stall?

 A stall is the sudden reduction or loss of lift generated by your aircraft’s wing.
-Basically when you stall you’ll suddenly loose altitude.
+Basically when you stall you’ll suddenly lose altitude.
 However, this doesn’t mean you stop moving forward rather it means that your aircraft is no longer going to keep or gain its current altitude.

-By exceeding your aircraft’s critical angle of attack.
+An airplane stall occurs when you exceed your aircraft’s critical angle of attack.

 What is a critical angle of attack?

 When your airplane’s wing is traveling forward think of it as attacking the oncoming air (this will be the ‘attack’ in our critical angle of attack phrase).
 Now in order for our wing to properly attack the air it needs to be within a set range of what I’ll call a “safe” angle of attack.
 If your wing angle stays within that “safe” range the results are clean laminar airflow over the wing which provides the lift you need to keep the airplane in the sky.